Therapist Vs Psychologist Understanding The Difference

 Medically Reviewed By: Nicole Gaines, LPC

-When it comes to finding professional help, there can be a misconception between a therapist and a psychologist.
+When it comes to finding professional help, there can be a misconception between therapists and psychologists.
 How do you know when therapy might be best?
-What is the difference between those who practice therapy and the kinds of psychologists that specialize in different areas?
+What is the difference between those who practice therapy and psychologists who specialize in different areas?

 Knowing the difference between, say, a marriage and family therapist and someone practicing behavioral psychology or counseling psychology can make a huge difference.
-And when it comes to psychology, clinical psychology and behavioral psychology aren’t the only types there are.
-What about forensic psychology, positive psychology, organizational psychology, counseling psychology, and all of the different kinds that there are?
+And when it comes to psychology, clinical psychology and behavioral psychology aren’t the only types.
+What about forensic psychology, positive psychology, organizational psychology, counseling psychology, and all of the different kinds?

 What Is A Psychologist?